Skip to content

 AswanBest Egyptian Destinations

 Aswan is known for its beautiful islands, including the Elephantine.
 In ancient Egypt, the island stood at the border between Egypt and Nubia and was an excellent site for cargo transfer.
 The island includes ruins of the Temple of Khnum, composed of a granite step pyramid from the Third Dynasty and a small temple built for the local Sixth Dynasty.
-The Aswan Museum is located at the southern end of the island as well.
+The Aswan Museum is also located at the southern end of the island

 Previously known as Kitchener’s Island (the former owner), the island is filled with exotic trees, many from India, and plants in gardens with view walkways.
 It is now the property of the Egyptian government and is used as a research station called the Botanical Research Institute.

 One of the most well-known hotels in Aswan is the Old Cataract, a legendary 19th-century Victorian Palace on the banks of the River Nile.
-The hotel was built in 1899 by Thomas Cook mainly for European travellers.
-It hosted very prominent guests including Tsar Nicholas II, Winston Churchill, Howard Carter, Margaret Thatcher, Jimmy Carter, François Mitterrand, Henry Kissinger, Princess Diana, Queen Noor and Agatha Christie, who was actually inspired to write her novel Death on the Nile at the hotel.
+The hotel was built in 1899 by Thomas Cook, mainly for European travellers.
+It hosted very prominent guests, including Tsar Nicholas II, Winston Churchill, Howard Carter, Margaret Thatcher, Jimmy Carter, François Mitterrand, Henry Kissinger, Princess Diana, Queen Noor and Agatha Christie, who was inspired to write her novel Death on the Nile at the hotel.
 The 1978 film adaptation of the novel was filmed at the hotel as well.

 Film Locations in Italy: Cities and Landscapes